tu-darmstadt-ros-pkg/hector_rviz_overlay/README.md

   > To prevent a widget from consuming scroll events add a dynamic property
   > "IgnoreWheelEvents" and set it to the bool value true.``
 * Key events crash QtWidget overlays if rendering with OpenGL.
 (QML overlays should work)
-* I don't find the jokes in this README THAT funny anymore but keeping them for legacy reasons.

-## Who's a good boy?
-You are!